 Have you ever been in a situation where you think, how in life could I have gotten here?
-Or maybe, oh Lord, when did I accepted such an idea was a good idea?
+Or maybe, oh Lord, when did I accept such an idea was a good idea?

-Well, this comments where in my mind just last october, when my husband and I were about to participate in a recreational bicycle route at Puerto Viejo de Limon, on the Caribbean side of the country.
-This place is famous for having the most perfect weather on September and October, so we were consideringabout going to the beach for the weekend.
+Well, these comments were in my mind just last October, when my husband and I were about to participate in a recreational bicycle route at Puerto Viejo de Limon, on the Caribbean side of the country.
+This place is famous for having the most perfect weather in September and October, so we were considering going to the beach for the weekend.
 Awesome idea!

 About the routes, there were actually 2, the short one for amateurs (like me) 32Km and the long one for more experienced and trained bikers 66Km.

-I must say it wasn’t the end of the world, there were some hills that took a lot of energy, but the views where unbelievable, through the forest and some grasslands.
+I must say it wasn’t the end of the world, there were some hills that took a lot of energy, but the views were unbelievable, through the forest and some grasslands.

 The day was sunny, the ocean was turquoise, and the ride was quite hard (at least for me), but it was worth every drop of sweat.

-I have to congratulate the organization for such a beautiful event.
-There was an insurance covering the riders, a cool green-yellow-red rasta t-shirt included, as well as some stands for assistance with water, drinks and fruits.
-On the short one there was just one stand at the middle of the trail and on the long one about 5 stands.
-We also had a motor bike at the end, making sure no one was left behind and taking care of any inconveniences, like getting a flat tire or having any injury, which may be considered when participating.
+I have to congratulate the organization on such a beautiful event.
+There was insurance covering the riders, a cool green-yellow-red rasta t-shirt included, as well as some stands for assistance with water, drinks, and fruits.
+On the short one, there was just one stand in the middle of the trail and on the long one about 5 stands.
+We also had a motorbike at the end, making sure no one was left behind and taking care of any inconveniences, like getting a flat tire or having any injury, which may be considered when participating.

 Actually I wasn’t really prepared for anything like that.
-I took my backpack with cellphone, ID and water and I thought I was ready.
+I took my backpack with a cellphone, ID, and water and I thought I was ready.
 In my defense, it was my first trail.
 That is the problem when your husband is a bike lover and is carrying the kit, spare tires and air pump.
-I went for the relaxed philosophy at the Caribbean “I just don’t worry about a thing” and didn’t think I would need any of these.
+I went for the relaxed philosophy in the Caribbean “I just don’t worry about a thing” and didn’t think I would need any of these.

-After some hours I started getting worried, since Pedro didn’t arrive.
+After some hours I started getting worried since Pedro didn’t arrive.
 When he finally did, he told me about his experiences on the road.
-First of all he found it amazing having to cross rivers, take a look to indigenous communities and also he was happy we had such a beautiful day.
-On the other hand, his tire did got flat, what took him about 45 minutes to repair (lucky him, he had the spare and also got help from the assistance crew).
+First of all, he found it amazing having to cross rivers, take a look at indigenous communities and also he was happy we had such a beautiful day.
+On the other hand, his tire did get flat, which took him about 45 minutes to repair (lucky him, he had the spare and also got help from the assistance crew).
 Since we didn’t know the route, he also got lost!
 Thanks to the motorcycle that was behind the group, they could actually find him.
 He spent almost 5 hours accomplishing it and once finished, the satisfaction was 100%, his body was not that fit by then though.

-I did slept like a baby that night!
+I did sleep like a baby that night!